VulpisEcclectica/VulpisEcclectica/README.md

 - 👋 Hi, You can call me Raven
 - 👀 I’m interested in web dev, creative writing and more
 - 🌱 I’m currently learning Computer science though CS50x (opencourseware, harvard)
-- I mainly have experience with html & css as well as some in C and python, I am also currently begining to learn C#
+- I mainly have experience with html & css as well as some in C and python, I am also currently begining to learn rust
 - 💞️ I’m looking to collaborate on anything really, escpescially if it's purple.
 - 📫 How to reach me; you can shoot me an email at lavenderraven@duck.com or at my (Mostly unfinished) <a href="https://feathered-wolf.neocities.org/"> personal site <a>